cauanpss/Techconnect_WEB_css_html/README.md

+(en)
+(pt-BR)
+Contextualization:
+"TechConnect", a technology startup, wants to launch a landing page to promote its next event: the "TechFuture Summit", a meeting of developers and designers to discuss trends in technology and design.
+The goal of the page is to attract participants and provide clear and visually appealing information about the event, such as date, location, speakers and registration.
+Students, divided into teams, will act as web developers responsible for creating this landing page.
+The focus is on applying HTML and CSS concepts, considering UI and UX, good programming practices and data validation in forms.
+Challenge:Activity 1: HTML Structuring
+Creation of an HTML page with:
+Header with the name of the event.
+Section about the event (date, location, summary of the theme).
+Section with speakers (names, photos and mini biographies).
+Section with registration form: Full name and email (Be sure to use the correct input type) Choose the type of ticket (In-person or Online, use input radio) Acceptance of terms (input type="checkbox")
+Validation with HTML5: Mandatory fields (name and email); Email must have a valid format.
+Activity 2: Styling with CSS
+Apply basic styles to:
+Define a color palette (using tools like Coolors).
+Create well-defined sections with adequate spacing.
+Style buttons and inputs for a better user experience.
+Add responsiveness:
+Test the layout on different screen sizes.
+Use media queries to adjust styles.
+Activity 3: UI/UX Principles
+Teach good practices:
+Adequate contrast between text and background.
+Visual hierarchy to facilitate reading.
+Visual feedback when interacting with buttons and inputs.
+Review based on questions:
+Is the text clear and easy to read?
+Is the form easy to fill out?

+(pt-BR)
 Contextualização:
 A "TechConnect", uma startup de tecnologia, deseja lançar uma landing page para promover seu próximo evento: o "TechFuture Summit", um encontro de desenvolvedores e designers para discutir tendências em tecnologia e design.
 O objetivo da página é atrair participantes e fornecer informações claras e